Academic Dismissal Policy

 When reapplying for readmission after dismissal, students are required to submit:

-a) Common application form with fee and any additional materials required to the Admissions Office before the posted deadlines.
-The application and instructions can be found at http://manoa.hawaii.edu/admissions/undergrad/.
+1) Common application form with fee and any additional materials required to the Admissions Office before the posted deadlines.
+Click here for application and instructions.

 – Reasons for poor academic performance leading to dismissal,